International Advisory Council

 The International Advisory Council (IAC) rules the International Teletraffic Congress (ITC).
 ITC was created in 1955 by Arne Jensen to initially cater to the emerging need to understand and model traffic in telephone networks using stochastic methodologies, and to bring together researchers with these considerations as a common theme.
-Over the years, it has broaden its scope to address a wide spectrum ranging from the mathematical theory of traffic processes, stochastic system modelling and analysis, traffic and performance measurements, network management, traffic engineering to network capacity planning and cost optimization, including network economics and reliability for various types of networks.
+Over the years, it has broaden its scope to address a wide spectrum ranging from the mathematical theory of traffic processes, stochastic system modelling and analysis, traffic and performance measurements, network management, teletraffic engineering to network capacity planning and cost optimization, including network economics and reliability for various types of networks.

 The IAC gathers a number of technical experts, from universities and the research arms of key corporations in the industry, from countries having a strong tradition in teletraffic development.
 The IAC responsibilities are to disseminate information on teletraffic which is of interest for the whole community and: